Benji Salter, DO

-Emergency Medicine Physician, Iraq War Veteran, International Public Speaker, Television Correspondent
+Emergency Medicine Physician, Iraq War Veteran, Leadership/Motivational Speaker, Television Correspondent

 Dr. Bose is honored to join the Imerman Angels community in fighting cancer.
 His philosophy is that EDUCATION is the most powerful weapon against disease.
 He believes that through education people can make better informed decisions about their health.

 Dr. Bose educates the public on various health care issues as an Emergency Medicine Physician, Iraq War Veteran, Associate Professor, CEO, International Public Speaker, and Television Correspondent for CNN, MSNBC, CBS News and more.
-He was selected by the American College of Emergency Physicians as one of the “Heroes of Emergency Medicine” of the last 40 years for his contributions to the specialty.
-Please visit www.TheBattleContinues.org for more details.
+He was selected as one of the “Leading Physicians of the World” by the International Association of Healthcare Professionals and as one of the “Health Care Leaders of America”

 Vickie Villaflor, MD